addaskogberg/addaskogberg1.github.io/_posts/2017-11-15-questions-and-answers.markdown

 ### What do you think of static site generators?

 I think they are dreadful to work with, at least I think Jekyll is.
 It is very difficult to set up as it is built on Ruby and not suitable for windows.
-In addition, has nothing to add compared to building a site yourself.
+In addition, has very little to add compared to building a site yourself.
 It is not very flexible, and it is very easy to get lost in the structure of the site as well as figuring out how it works.

 ### What type of projects are they suitable for?

-I can’t really see the use, but it might be suitable for someone who isn’t familiar with HTML, CSS and JavaScript and can accept the limitations the tool offers.
-It could also be suitable if you are on a very regular basis setting up several similar pages with simple layout.
+It is useful for organizations or larger sites with frequent updates and changes.
+It is an appropriate tool for i.e. content creators who are responsible for regular changes and updates on a website.
+The static site generator can also act as a very useful tool for someone who isn’t familiar with HTML, CSS and JavaScript and can accept the limitations the tool offers.

 ### What is robots.txt and how have you configured it for your site?